Alcatecablee/fixwise/replit.md

 ## Overview

 NeuroLint CLI is a deterministic, rule-based code transformation tool designed for TypeScript, JavaScript, React, and Next.js projects.
 It automates fixing common code issues such as ESLint errors, hydration bugs, and missing React keys through a progressive 7-layer architecture.
 Originally developed to address widespread code quality issues, NeuroLint aims to provide intelligent, predictable code fixes without relying on AI/LLM for stability and reliability.
 The project is positioned for public release, Y Combinator application, and aims to be the go-to solution for maintaining high code quality in modern web development.
-All its powerful fixing layers are now completely free to use, fostering community adoption and enterprise opportunities under a Business Source License 1.1.
+All its powerful fixing layers are now completely free to use, fostering community adoption and enterprise opportunities under the Apache License 2.0.

 ## User Preferences